DCC-EX/dcc-ex.github.io/docs/support/makerfabs-update-at-version-with-mega.rst

 Introduction
 ============

 Out of the box, the MakerFabs ESP8266 shield appears to be shipping with a broken firmware that is unstable when used with DCC-EX.
-I needed to flash version 1.7.4 onto the board.
-Here's how I did it - hopefully it works for you.
+To flash version 1.7.4 onto the board follow these instructions.

 Requirements
 ============